kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-30-press-play-again.md

 tags:
 - "Real Madrid"
 image: "https://i.imgur.com/pqRaZYr.jpeg"
 tweet: "Thomas Tuchel remarks that the 'technical execution' of Real Madrid's counter attacks are 'simple without delay' but also 'unforeseen'.
-He has prepared Bayern Munich tactically, but in his words, the 'tactic is just a car and the players drive the car'.
+He has prepared Bayern Munich tactically, but in his words, the 'tactic is just a car and the players drive the car'."
 ---

 [Bayern Munich manager Thomas Tuchel on what makes Real Madrid so unpredictable and dangerous in a tournament format](https://x.com/rmadridinfo/status/1784108906223898784?s=46&t=YC8lQJTh43E_mBQW40Ct2g):